Greece–India relations: Modern

 Diplomatic relations between Greece and India started in May 1950.
-India opened its resident Embassy in Athens in March 1978.
+India opened its resident embassy in Athens in March 1978.
 The new Greek Embassy building in New Delhi was inaugurated on 6 February 2001.

 The graves of Indians who died in Greece during the two World Wars are located in the memorial grounds of the cemeteries of the Allied Forces in Athens, Thessaloniki and Lemnos.

 Thessaloniki was twinned with Kolkata in January 2005.

 India and Greece enjoy close bilateral relations and Greece supports India's candidacy as a permanent member of the United Nations Security Council.

+The two nations are closer than ever amidst their shared rivalry with Turkey.
+Greece is one of the few nations which openly support India on the Kashmir issue.
+In 2023, India and Greece along with Cyprus and Israel also formed an informal economic partnership for extraction of oil in Western Mediterranean.